guptapiyushraj471-cpu/PG_Portfolio_AI/README.md

-# PG_Portfolio_AI
+# Piyush Guipta _Portfolio
-Personal portfolio website showcasing AI, ServiceNow, and automation projects
+Welcome to my professional portfolio!
+This repository showcases my journey as an Engineer specializing in AI, Automation, Data, and Cloud Technologies.
+It includes my projects, workflows, and tools integrating MS Excel, GPT, Power BI, ServiceNow, and GitHub Automation.